Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Abstract

 \section{Abstract}

-Multi-objective reinforcement learning (MORL) seeks to learn policies that balance multiple, often conflicting objectives.
-Although a single preference-conditioned policy is the most flexible and scalable solution, existing approaches remain brittle in practice, frequently failing to recover complete Pareto fronts.
-We show that this failure stems from two structural issues in current methods: destructive gradient interference caused by premature scalarization and representational collapse across the preference space.
-We introduce \toolname{}, a PPO-based framework that reorganizes multi-objective policy optimization to address these issues directly. \toolname{} preserves per-objective learning signals through a decomposed optimization pipeline and integrates preferences only after stabilization, enabling reliable credit assignment.
-In addition, a scaled diversity regularizer enforces sensitivity of policy behavior to preference changes, preventing collapse.
-Across standard MORL benchmarks, including high-dimensional and many-objective control tasks, \toolname{} consistently discovers broader and higher-quality Pareto fronts than prior single- and multi-policy methods, matching or exceeding state-of-the-art hypervolume and expected utility while using a single deployable policy.
+Multi-objective reinforcement learning (MORL) seeks to train agents capable of balancing conflicting objectives.
+While single preference-conditioned policies offer a highly scalable solution, existing approaches remain brittle in practice, frequently failing to recover dense Pareto fronts.
+We demonstrate that this failure stems from two structural pathologies: destructive advantage cancellation caused by premature Early Scalarization (ES), and representational mode collapse across the preference space.
+To overcome these bottlenecks, we introduce \toolname{}, a PPO-based framework that fundamentally reorganizes multi-objective optimization.
+By preserving per-objective learning signals through a decomposed pipeline and integrating preferences only after trust-region stabilization (Late-Stage Weighting), \toolname{} improves credit assignment under conflicting objectives.
+Concurrently, a scaled diversity regularizer encourages behavioral divergence proportional to preference distance. \toolname{} operates entirely within the efficient linear scalarization regime shared by standard deep MORL baselines.
+By reducing information loss caused due to linear scalarization rather than relying on expensive non-linear utility functions, it suggests that optimization bottlenecks play a significant role.
+Across available standard benchmarks, including high-dimensional and many-objective environments, \toolname{} consistently discovers broader, higher-quality Pareto fronts than prior methods, exceeding state-of-the-art hypervolume and expected utility using a single deployable policy.